jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-I-05.md

 discover, however, from this, that the quotient must be greater than 3, and less than 4.
-In order therefore to determine it exactly, we employ another species of numbers, which are called *fractions*, and which we shall consider in one of the following chapters.
+In order therefore to determine it exactly, we employ another species of numbers, which are called fractions, and which we shall consider in one of the following chapters.

-**50.** Before we proceed to the use of fractions, it is usual to be satisfied with the whole number which approaches nearest to the true quotient, but at the same time paying attention to the remamder which is left; thus we say, 7 in 24 goes 3 times, and the remainder is 3, because 3 times 7 produces only 21, which is 3 less than 24.
-We may also consider the following examples in the same manner
+**53.** Before we proceed to the use of fractions, it is usual to be satisfied with the whole number which approaches nearest to the true quotient, but at the same time paying attention to the remamder which is left; thus we say, 7 in 24 goes 3 times, and the remainder is 3, because 3 times 7 produces only 21, which is 3 less than 24.
+We may also consider the following examples in the same manner:

 <a href="https://artofproblemsolving.com/texer/abfbqtug">
 <img src="/assets/euler/abfbqtug.png" alt="Long division" width="60" height="114">